 We compete in markets in which we or our customers must comply with federal, state, local and foreign regulations, such as regulations governing health and safety, the environment, food and drugs, privacy and electronic communications.
 We develop, configure and market our products to meet customer needs created by these regulations.
 These regulations are complex, change frequently and have tended to become more stringent over time.
 Any significant change in any of these regulations could reduce demand for our products or increase our costs of producing these products.
 In addition, in certain of our markets our growth depends in part upon the introduction of new regulations.
 In these markets, the delay or failure of governmental and other entities to adopt or enforce new regulations, or the adoption of new regulations which our products and services are not positioned to address, could adversely affect demand for our products.
-In addition, the manner in which regulations and related regulatory deadlines impact demand for our products may be substantially different from period to period.
+In addition, regulatory deadlines may result in substantially different levels of demand for our products and services from period to period.

-Work stoppages, union and works council campaigns, labor disputes and other matters associated with our labor force could adversely impact our productivity and results of operations.
+Work stoppages, union and works council campaigns and other labor disputes could adversely impact our productivity and results of operations.

 We have a number of U.S. collective bargaining units and various non-U.S. collective labor arrangements.
-We are subject to potential work stoppages, union and works council campaigns and potential labor disputes, any of which could adversely impact our productivity and results of operations.
+We are subject to potential work stoppages, union and works council campaigns and other labor disputes, any of which could adversely impact our productivity and results of operations.